mikey45-tech/copywriting-portfolio/README.md

 - Focused on convenience and trust

 **Sample:**
 > "No need to stress for bank queue again.
-Withdraw, transfer, and pay bills here—fast and reliable."
+Withdraw, transfer, and pay bills here; fast and reliable."

 **Result:**
 - Increased walk-in customers